xirixiz/dsmr-reader-docker/README.md

 Required (defaults are shown as value):
 - TZ=Europe/Amsterdam
 - VIRTUAL_HOST=localhost
-- DSMR_RELEASE=latest_tag # Can be 'latest', 'latest_tag' or specific version like '4.1.1'
+- DSMR_RELEASE=latest # Can be 'latest', 'latest_tag' or specific version like '4.1.1'
 ```

 ```